yangfc37/doctor_bee/README.md

 # doctor_bee
-Used for bee data analyse
+These four python files indicating the figures in our paper and they are used for bee data analyse
-This is a readme file